fnichol/knife-server/README.md

 then a backup directory of `/var/chef/backups/api.opscode.com_20120401T084711-0000` would be created.

-##### --ssh-password PASSWORD (-P)

-The SSH password used (if needed) when bootstrapping the Chef Server node.
-If this option is not explicitly set and key based authentication fails, you will be prompted to enter a password in an interactive prompt.
-In other words, you may omit typing your password on the command line and defer to a prompt.

 ## <a name="roadmap"></a> Roadmap

 * Support for other platforms (alternative bootstrap templates)